2023 Telangana Legislative Assembly election: Aftermath

 All India Congress Committee (AICC) named Revanth Reddy as the leader of Congress Party in Telangana, following the elected MLAs' resolution authorizing the AICC to nominate the leader, paving way for him to become the Chief Minister of Telangana.

-On 7 December 2023, he took oath as the Chief Minister of Telangana, thus making him the second person to hold the post.
-(Note: He is the 2nd person to serve as CM, while being the 3rd CM of the state, as K. Chandrashekar Rao served two terms.)
+On 7 December 2023, he took oath as the Chief Minister of Telangana, thus becoming the second person to hold the post.
+(Note: He is the second person to serve as CM, while being the third CM of the state, as K. Chandrashekar Rao served two terms.)